kushagragarwal2443/KuBash/README.md

 * Type `exit` or Press `Ctrl+C` to exit the shell

 ## Commands implemented
+The following commands were coded for explicitly.
+All the other commands are supported by the shell using `execvp()`

 ### `pwd`
 * Returns the present working directory